iipc/openwayback/wayback-cdx-server/README.md

   * It is also possible to have the cdx server return the raw secondary index, by specifying **showPagedIndex=true**.
 This query returns the secondary index instead of the cdx results and may be subject to access restrictions.

-  * All other params, including the resumeKey= should work in conjunction with the paging.
+  * All other params, including the resumeKey= should work in conjunction with the pagination.